ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The vSphere + vSAN stretched cluster architecture has the following specifications:
 * Provides storage and compute capabilities, which span two sites for enhanced availability.
-* Write requests from VMs are synchronously written to both sites, which incur site to site network latency.
+* Write requests from VMs are synchronously written to both sites, which incur site-to-site network latency.
 * Read requests from VMs are fulfilled locally to the physical location of where the VM is located, thus avoiding extra latency.
 * The witness site and witness host act as the split brain or quorum.
 * vSAN native encryption (for at rest encryption) can be used in combination with this architecture.